Sector General: Regular characters

 Although many of the characters are "Earth-human" – "human" is ambiguous because all species refers to themselves as "human" in their own languages – the stories feature medical staff from a wide range of species.
 In each story characters belonging to species different from that of the protagonist are treated as neuter and referred to as "it".
 Some species are touchy about any reference to sexual roles and behavior, some have more than two sexes and some change sex once or more during their lifetimes.

-The following appear in nearly all the stories:
+The following characters appear in nearly all the stories: